zoldur/Apollon/README.md

 ```
 Also, if you want to check/start/stop **Apollon**, run one of the following commands as **root**:
 ```
-systemctl status ApollonCore.service #To check if Apollon service is running
+systemctl status ApollonCore.service #To check if ApollonCore service is running
-systemctl start ApollonCore.service #To start Apollon service
+systemctl start ApollonCore.service #To start ApollonCore service
-systemctl stop ApollonCore.service #To stop Apollon service
+systemctl stop ApollonCore.service #To stop ApollonCore service
-systemctl is-enabled ApollonCore.service #To check if Apollon service is enabled on boot
+systemctl is-enabled ApollonCore.service #To check if ApollonCore service is enabled on boot
 ```
 ***